The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 If you can afford your bills and other expenses from what you’re bringing in, that’s certainly good news – it means you’re not struggling to make ends meet.
 However, if you’re only just managing to cover your financial commitments and you’ve got very little disposable income left every month, this could be a warning sign that your finances are unstable.

 After all, it could only take one unexpected bill – the car breaking down or the washing machine packing in – to push you over budget.
 That’s why you should try to put aside some money to help cover the expenses you just can’t plan for.

 Take a look at your budget and try and identify any key areas where you could cut back.
 For example, could you take a packed lunch to work and stop spending on food from the canteen?
 Or could you cancel the gym membership and get fit for free?
 Whatever you decide, make sure it’s realistic – there’s no point pledging to spend nothing on travel when you know this just isn’t going to happen.

-The thinkmoney Personal Account could help you if you’ve got a bill to pay you didn’t expect.
+The thinkmoney Managed Current Account could help you if you’ve got a bill to pay you didn’t expect.
 Just give one of our Money Managers a call and they’ll be able to take a look at your upcoming budgeting with you and identify any areas where you could free money up temporarily.
-The thinkmoney Personal Account has a monthly management fee of £17.50 a month – you can read more about the account here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 a month – you can read more about the account here.